Get

 Naughty dog barking on vacuum cleaner during house cleaning

-Perhaps this is a familiar scene in your home: It’s cleaning day and time to vacuum, so you switch the vacuum on and your dog bolts from the room.
+Perhaps this is a familiar scene in your home: It’s cleaning day and time to vacuum, so you switch the vacuum on, and your dog bolts from the room.
 It’s not uncommon for pets to be noise-sensitive, and one study noted a prevalence between 20% and 50% in pups displaying this unwanted behavior.

 The True Reasons Dogs Fear Vacuums

 There’s a good reason why manufacturers often include the noise level of their products in the listing’s specifications.
 Vacuums are loud; the sound can reach 80 dB or more.
 Let’s put that figure in context.
-The normal ambient noise in a room with conversation and activity is around 30 to 50 dB, and the sound is noticeable to you and your pet.
+The ambient noise in a room with conversation and activity is around 30 to 50 dB, and the sound is noticeable to you and your pet.

 Previous experiences with loud noises can make your dog prone to anxiety.
 Fireworks can range from 150 to 175 dB, while thunder comes in at 120 dB.
 Your pup may react fearfully to the vacuum because the sound is reminiscent of other frightening sounds.
 But we can’t forget the unknown of the vacuum either.
-This thing appears out of nowhere and is moving quickly around the room, so yes, it can definitely scare a dog.
+It appears out of nowhere and is moving quickly around the room, so yes, it can scare a dog.

 Humans and dogs have different hearing ranges.
 We can detect sound between 64 and 23,000 Hz.
-The range for dogs is 67 and 45,000Hz.1 Therefore, what may be merely annoying to use is quite loud from a canine perspective.
+The range for dogs is between 67 and 45,000Hz.1 Therefore, what may be merely annoying to use is quite loud from a canine perspective.
 Humans start to experience non-auditory adverse health effects at 55 dB.
 So, a vacuum blaring at 80 dB may even become uncomfortable for dogs.2

 scared puppy under sofa